-Other cutting elements 416 are possible and contemplated serrated or smooth knife blade.
-And, the joint preparation tool assembly 300 may include a series of cutting tools 304, each cutting tool 304 with progressively larger (e.g., wider) blades that may or may not be used in succession to make larger and larger cuts until a desired cut size is made for subsequent implant delivery.
+Other cutting elements 416 are possible and contemplated 10 herein.
+For example, the cutting element 416 may include a serrated or smooth knife blade.
+And, the joint preparation tool assembly 300 may include a series of cutting tools 304, each cutting tool 304 with progressively larger (e.g., wider) blades that may or may not be used in succession to make 15 larger and larger cuts until a desired cut size is made for subsequent implant delivery.